 General Entry Requirements

-Applications are invited from graduates, normally with at least a Second Class Honours degree, in an undergraduate discipline such as: language, linguistics, computational linguistics.
-Applicants should have knowledge of a second language (no restrictions apply as to which language).
+- Applicants must have knowledge of a second language (no restrictions apply as to which language).

 How to Apply and Closing Dates

 - Search for course code DC700 for Full-Time.
 Please note that DC731 Part-Time, will not be running in 2020/21